dudeperf3ct/diamond-clarity/Readme.md

 ## Diamond Clarity Classification

-There are 3 classes present in the dataset.
+There are 2 classes present in the dataset.

+classes : [0, 1] => [275, 225].
+The baseline accuracy to beat will be 55%.
+All models should perform better than this baseline.

 ## Installation